 How Comprehensive Insurance Works

-Comprehensive is one of the primary types of auto insurance drivers can buy.
-It’s a key part of what many in the industry call full coverage insurance.
+Comprehensive is one of the primary types of auto insurance.
+It’s a key part of what many in the industry call full coverage.
 This protects you from natural accidents or damages that don’t involve a collision.

 There are no states that require comprehensive on auto policies.
 It’s completely optional.
 The only time it may be required is when you borrow money to finance a car.
-Typically, a lender will require you to have full coverage to protect their investment.
+Typically, a lender will require the three coverages that fully protect a vehicle to protect their investment until the loan is paid off.

 When you buy comprehensive, you’ll have coverage for many types of damages.
 It covers anything that doesn’t involve a collision with another car or object.
 Here are some examples of what it covers: